-- You need to disclose any confict of interest.
-The editor will ask you to provide information about the potential conflict of interest and you should be honest, as that’s the part of our Ethics Policy.
+- You need to disclose any conflict of interest.
+The editor will ask you to provide information about the potential conflict of interest, and you should be honest, as that’s part of our Ethics Policy.

 - Editors may make editorial revisions or ask for them.
 That’s the part of the process – so that’s better to expect them before you start.
-For example, editors may correct grammar mistakes, add aditional links to support evidences you’ve provided, or ask you for additional clarifications or edits.
+For example, editors may correct grammar mistakes, add links supporting your provided evidence, or ask you for additional clarifications or edits.

 - We may ask you for your bio.
-The bio will be included in your profile description, so editors may ask for some information about your background (as your past working experience, your level of expertise or ask information about your academical degree).
+The bio will be included in your profile description so that editors may ask for some information about your background (such as your past working experience, your level of expertise, or your academic degree).

-- We don’t accept reprints or any other content that was posted anywhere else except Splaitor.
-The story you’re going to sent should be unique for Splaitor.
+- We don’t accept reprints or any other content posted anywhere except Splaitor.
+The story you’re going to send should be unique for Splaitor.

-- You can include a link to your blog and you will give a full cridential as an author.
-Since we don’t accept any sponsored and promotional posts as a contribution, you can still post a link to your blog in the article.
+- You can include a link to your blog, and you will give a full credential as an author.
+Since we don’t accept sponsored and promotional posts as a contribution, you can still post a link to your blog in the article.
 The link is dofollow.
-However, that includes only links to your personal blog or website, in case you aren’t running any business, don’t sell or promote any service or product.
+However, that includes only links to your blog or website; if you aren’t running any business, don’t sell or promote any service or product.

 - The editor reserves the right to change the headline and make the final decision regarding the headline.
-That means that the final decision for your article’s headline is reserved by Splaitor and our editor would make a final decision.
+That means that Splaitor reserves the final decision for your article’s headline, and our editor will make a final decision.

-- We reserve the right to translate your content to other languages for a websites, that are part of Splaitor Syndication.
+- We reserve the right to translate your content to other languages for websites that are part of Splaitor Syndication.
 That includes our international editions.
-However, you would be credit as an author in this regard.
+However, you would be credited as an author in this regard.